Arksine/moonraker/docs/configuration.md

 #   "ID" in the "advanced information" section.
 #   Provide a user and password with access to "device control"
 #   and at least the specific device you want to control
+address:
+port:
+device:
+token:
+#   The above options are used for "homeassistant" devices.
+The
+#   address should be a valid ip or hostname for the homeassistant controller.
+#   "device" should be the ID of the switch to control.

 ```
 Below are some potential examples: